1. What is a stair lift?

 3. Warranty and Service

-Most stair lifts comes with a 1 year manufacturer warranty.
+Most stair lifts come with a 1 year manufacturer warranty.
 Keep in mind that stair lift dealers and manufacturers deliberately include very short warranty periods as standard, since they know that your stair lift is likely to require frequent servicing.

 4. Pressure selling tactics